“I’m a full-time missionary, the company I work for just happens to pay my paycheck.”

 That week, while taking a break from a project I was working on with Gus, I invited him to the event.
 And he said yes.

-Then the following week, Rea was flustered because she had a meeting overlapping with needing to pick up her son from school.
+Then the following week, Rea was flustered because she had a meeting that overlapped with needing to pick up her son from school.
 I recognized the opportunity to serve her and offered to pick him up, which built trust between us.

 A month or two later, after praying regularly for Lisa, she asked me out of the blue to pray for something very personal.